boalang/compiler/README.md

 1. **Cloning Boa Repository:** You can follow this step from [Official IntelliJ Page](https://www.jetbrains.com/help/idea/2016.3/cloning-a-repository-from-github.html) or
-    1. Open IntelliIdea and click on "Checkout from Version Control" option from IntelliJ Idea Startup menu
+    1. Open IntelliJ Idea IDE and click on "Checkout from Version Control" option from IntelliJ Idea Startup menu
     2. Choose Github as version control (You may be asked for you Github credentials)
     2. From the Repository drop-down list, select the source repository to clone the data from.